dglauber1/dglauber1.github.io/_musings/endings-allison.md

 > * when they became restraining
 > * Burn it, bury it, compost it
 > * Prepare the bed anew
-> * for what you deep down bottom of your
+> * for what you deep down bottom of your heart
 > yearn for